fbpx

 Where one has accumulated a certain level of debt or amassed a certain amount of wealth, it would not be prudent to have the debt or the asset go into a joint account.
 The debt would threaten to eat into the efforts of the party without debt while the assets brought would play a part in causing laxity on the part of the member who has less contribution.

 Separate accounts may come out as easier to run but they also have their demerits.
 Separate accounts may lead to overspending as there is no limit put in place by the other spouse.
-This may cause wastage of money after which the spendthrift looks to the other party for money.
+This may cause waste of money after which the spendthrift looks to the other party for money.
 This may lead to unnecessary fights in the family.
 Although there is privacy in these types of accounts, transparency is stifled as rarely will couples say how much they have in their accounts.

 Hybrid System – Both joint account and individual accounts